 - 1. Construction, renovation, or addition to a single dwelling unit, detached secondary suite or duplex dwelling unit. - 2.
-Addition to an existing building or structure that is not visible from a public road way or other public spaces1. - 3.
+Addition to an existing building or structure that is not visible from a public road way or other public spaces. - 3.
 The replacement or repair of an existing sign providing the sign is not enlarged or moved and is replaced with the same type of sign (i.e., fascia, freestanding, etc). - 4.
-Subdivision of land as defined in the Land Title Act or Strata Property Act, except for intensive residential. - 5.
-Maintenance of existing landscaping, existing roads, parking areas, paths and trails.
+Subdivision of land as defined in the Land Title Act or Strata Property Act, except for intensive residential.

-1 For the purpose of this DPA, intensive residential shall mean any residential development with an average minimum parcel size of 2000 m2 or density of 35 or 45 dwelling units per hectares.
+&lt;sup>1 For the purpose of this DPA, intensive residential shall mean any residential development with an average minimum parcel size less than 2000 m or density greater than 5 dwelling units per hectare, whether fee simple or strat.

-6. Construction of unpaved driveways and walkways not exceeding 4 meters in width.
+- 5. Maintenance and minor modifications to existing landscaping, existing roads, parking areas, paths and trails. - 6.
+Construction of unpaved driveways and walkways not exceeding 4 meters in width.